danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 ## Thoughts

-**What to do with this?** Take it as a simple experiment to show of what is possible today with open-source frameworks around model management on Kubernetes.
-Take this and adapt it to your needs.
-The objective it to make your life easier, make iterations faster and models better.

-This pipeline is useful as described here but it's far from being complete.
-This will save you some time right now but some manual parts needs to be automated.
-You will need to work on integrating this (or anything) into your existing workflow around Git and CI/CD (Jenkins).

 **This looks really hard, there must be a better way!** There is probably is much better ways.
 Most companies with big data science teams have been building similar infrastructure and some are available to use, for example:

 1. [TFX](https://www.tensorflow.org/tfx/) from Google/TensorFlow, [paper here](https://dl.acm.org/citation.cfm?id=3098021)